rachel1409/passwordLocker/readme.txt

 Crypto functions still need to be implemented.

 There is also a bug where once an unsuccessful login has been beformed a successful login cannot occur.

+12/4/17
+Pretty much all functionality has been added now we just need to iron out the bugs.